This site contains no information about the edibility or toxicity of mushrooms.

-This medium to large bolete is commonly known as suede bolete or yellow-cracked bolete.
-It has a brown cap, chrome-yellow pores, and yellowish stem and grows with a wide range of hardwood and conifer trees.
+Xerocomus subtomentosus, also known as the Yellow-cracking Bolete or Suede Bolete, is a medium to large bolete.
+It features a brown cap, chrome-yellow pores, a yellowish stem, and it grows alone, scattered, or gregariously in association with a wide range of hardwood and conifer trees.

 pale olive or tan, initially convex before flattening with a velvety tan surface, often becoming cracked in age.
-The flesh is white or pallid yellow, with a faint brownish zone beneath the cap cuticle; it is unchanging, thick and soft.
-The pore surface is yellow, becoming olive-yellow with maturity and bruise blue or green before fading somewhat.
-Stem
+The flesh is white or pallid yellow, with a faint brownish zone beneath the cap cuticle.
+It is unchanging, thick and soft.
+Pores

-is a pallid cap color, sometimes with a brick-red tinge; it is slender and slightly bulbous.
-The mushroom has no ring.
-The flesh is similarly coloured as the cap but browner.
+is a pallid cap colour or slightly darker, sometimes with a brick-red tinge.
+It is slender and slightly bulbous.
+The stem has no ring.
+The stem flesh is similarly coloured as the cap but browner.
+Spore print

 on the www.first-nature.com web site.